dashbuilder/dashbuilder/ESOF-docs/Software Evolution.md

 As new requirements are laid upon the existing software there is the need for the product to evolve and respond to remain useful .
 As software products can be extensively complex , this evolution can be extremely expensive and very difficult, so there are specific processes to make it happen with ease.
 As a closure to our semester research our group was assigned to identify a part of this open-source project and develop/create it.

 It's important to say that it was extremely difficult to implement new features or fix any bugs - after working on this project more than 2 months we only found one bug.
 The dimension of this project and the fact that has been growing up for almost 4 years makes it even harder to find any gaps.
+Besides this not so positive points, the Dashbuilder compilation takes more than 3 minutes so debugging is very hard.

 ## Feature